KAMSC-APCS-A-25-26/apcs-project-1-SamEKamsc/README.txt

     c. see found opponents stats
         this shows the opponents stats.
 Outdated stats will be shown as such.
 As the manager you don't control the car or crew during the race.
-Your driver will placed if based on the amount of stats they have that are bigger than their opponents.
+Your driver will placed based on the amount of stats they have that are bigger than their opponents.
-If you lose a race you have a chance of losing a sponser.
 Opponents will also improve.
 You lose the game if don't end up on the podium 3 races in a row.
 You also lose if you go bankrupt.